 Every coin collector, be beginner or advance, needs several coin collecting supplies to store and display their coin collection correctly.
 Most importantly, these coin supplies will keep your coins from being damaged and preserved their pristine condition.
 These coin supplies will get you started on a lifelong hobby while providing you hours of enjoyment.

 The first and foremost supply that you will need for coin collecting is a safe means to store your coins so they will not get damaged.
-Most beginners start with the proverbial "cigar box" as a means to store their coin collection.
+Most beginners start with the proverbial "cigar box" as a means to save their coin collection.
 Unfortunately, this does not protect your coins from damage occurs from the coins touching and rubbing up against each other.
 Therefore, the best bet is a holder, folder, or coin album that is specifically designed to house your coins.

 The most popular coin holders are cardboard 2x2s.
 These are 2" x 4" pieces of cardboard with a hole in the middle of each side and clear Mylar plastic adhered to the inside.
 You place the coin on the plastic over the hole, and the holder is folded in half and stapled shut.

 Another popular and inexpensive coin holder is the coin flip.
 Inert Mylar plastic is used to construct these coin flips, and they measure 2" x 4" with a pocket on each side.
 The coin fits in one pocket, and a piece of paper with identifying information fits into the other pocket.
 The holder is then folded over to protect the coin from falling out and thus allows safe storage in an album page or storage box.
 Be careful when purchasing 2 x 2 coin flips to be sure that the plastic does not contain any PVC.

 Flat Clinch Stapler